urschrei/convertbng/README.md

 The functions accept either a sequence (such as a list or numpy array) of longitude or easting values and a sequence of latitude or northing values, **or** a single longitude/easting value and single latitude/northing value.
 Note the return type:
 `"returns a list of two lists containing floats, respectively"`

-**NOTE**: Coordinate pairs outside the BNG bounding box will return a result of
+**NOTE**: Coordinate pairs outside the BNG bounding box, or without OSTN02 coverage will return a result of
 `[[nan], [nan]]`, which cannot be mapped.
 Since transformed coordinates are guaranteed to be returned in the same order as the input, it is trivial to check for this value.
 Alternatively, ensure your data fall within the bounding box before transforming them:

 **Latitude**: